AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 ```

-  - Basically what we do here is to create the first level of the Graph: with it's Entrances, Clusters, Nodes & Conections.
-Then for subsuquent levels we just create the Clusters, the Nodes & their Connections.
+  - Basically what we do here is to create the first level of the Graph: with it's Entrances, Clusters, Nodes & Edges.
+Then for subsequent levels we just create the Clusters, the Nodes & their Connections.
 [1]
   - Be noted that everything is calculated when we load a new map.
 [2]

-  - For better illustration, let's simluate a Graph Construction step by step.
+  - For better illustration, let's simulate a Graph Construction step by step.
 Let's say we start from this map: